OutSystems/docs-product/src/integration-with-systems/mobile-plugins/firebase/intro.md

 1. (Optional) If you want to use different configurations for each environment, repeat steps 2 to 6 for each environment.
 For details on pointing the mobile application to the correct configuration files in each environment, see [Override Mobile Extensibility Configurations](../../../deploying-apps/override-extensibility-configurations.md).

+    Note that, when configured for different environments, the source should be changed to the corresponding environment file, while the "target" should remain unchanged.
+Below is an example for the Dev environment, where we just change “www/**google-services-dev.json**” and “www/**GoogleService-Info-dev.plist**” in the "src".

     ![Shows the process of adding multiple Firebase configuration files for different environments in Service Studio](images/firebase-multiple-configurations-ss.png "Multiple Firebase Configurations in Service Studio")

+    ```JSON
+    {
+            "resources": {
+                "android": {
+                    "AndroidResource": {
+                        "src": "www/google-services-dev.json",
+                        "target": "app/google-services.json"
+                    }
+                },
+                "ios": {
+                    "IosResource": {
+                        "src": "www/GoogleService-Info-dev.plist",
+                        "target": "GoogleService-Info.plist"
+                    }
+                }
+            }
+        }

+    ```

 ### Additional setup for the Dynamic Links plugin